etc5523-2020/r-package-assessment-Varsha-Ujjinni-VijayKumar/README.md

 1. russia: This contains the number of cases, recovered and deaths for Russia and its states.
 1. USA_distinct: Distinct states for USA and their individual counts.
 1. IND_distinct: Distinct states for India and their individual counts.
-1. BRAZ_distinct: Distinct states for Brazil and their individual counts.
+1. BRA_distinct: Distinct states for Brazil and their individual counts.
 1. RUS_distinct: Distinct states for Russia and their individual counts.